Chapter 4 Data storage

 2. Extract, Transform and Load (ETL) Processes - these are the processes involved in extracting, transforming and loading the data into your data warehouse.

-3. Data warehouse database - this is the central repository where the cleansed, integrate and historical data is stored.
+3. Data warehouse database - this is the central repository where the cleansed, integrated and historical data is stored.

 4. Metadata repository - metadata is essentially data about data.
 Metadata will typically contain the source, usage, values and other features that comprise your data.

 5. Access tools - imagine having to figure a way how to write a document in your computer without Microsoft Word.
 How hard would that be?
-Access tools are similar to Microsoft Word in the aformentioned allegory.
-These are the tools that enable a user to interact with the data.
+Access tools are similar to Microsoft Word.
+They are the tools that enable a user to interact with the data.
 They include querying, reporting and visualization tools.

 As you can see from above, a data warehouse is more than just a storage area for your data.
-It is like a whole community that will provide the services that you desire, so long as they are present in the data warehouse.
+It is like a whole community that will provide the services that you desire, so long as they are integrated into the data warehouse.

 Data warehouse Source: Reference